 Born in Louisville, Kentucky into a journalism family, Emily early on decided she wanted to write.
-Among her grade-school efforts was a poem inspired by the typewriter he father gave her as a child, and on which he would type bedtime stories as he told them.
-The poem, “Type Writer,” weighed the options: poet, novelist, journalist.
+Among her grade-school efforts was a poem inspired by the typewriter her father gave her as a child, and on which he typed bedtime stories as he told them.
+Her poem, “Typewriter,” weighed the options—poet, novelist, journalist.
 The opportunity to dig deep into the past to tell true stories that shine a light on how we got here came later when she caught the bug for archival research and enrolled in Chapel Hill’s US history doctoral program.